 What this tells us is that objective truth is hard to find.
-In a situation such as a war, objective truth is made up of many different subjective accounts.
+In a situation such as war, objective truth is made up of many different subjective accounts.

 This is why Orwell’s account is valuable.
 It offers an insight into the war from a first-hand perspective.
 It may be from a particular perspective, but it offers a first-hand account of that time.

-With others to balance it against, you can try to develop a an overview of what happened.
+With others to balance it against, you can try to develop an overview of what happened.
 This is better than relying on one perspective, as history can become skewed to that one perspective and ignore alternatives.

 We will never be able to find objective truth, but we can develop an idea of what happened that is not wholly subjective one way or the other.

 - “Whenever it is conceivably possible, the business of today is put off until manana.
 This is so notorious that even the Spaniards themselves make jokes about it.
 In Spain nothing, from a meal to a battle, ever happens at the appointed time.”

 - “War, to me, meant roaring projectiles and skipping shards of steel; above all it meant mud, lice, hunger and cold.”

 - “I had joined the militia in order to fight against Fascism, and as yet I had scarcely fought at all, had merely existed as a sort of passive object, doing nothing in return for my rations except to suffer from cold and lack of sleep.”